knative/docs/serving/samples/rest-api-go/README.md

 # Stock

-A simple Restful service for testing purpose.
-It expose an endpoint, which takes a stock ticker (stock symbol) and output the stock price.
+A simple RESTful service for testing purposes.
+It exposes an endpoint, which takes a stock ticker (stock symbol), then outputs the stock price.
 It uses the the REST resource name from environment defined in configuration.

 ## Prerequisites